oracle-livelabs/multicloud/helidon-verrazzano/access-verrazzano/access-verrazzano.md

       ![Kibana dashboard click](images/discover-1.png)

-4. In order to find log entry in OpenSearch first you need to define index pattern.
+4. To find a log entry in OpenSearch first you need to define the index pattern.
 Click *Create index pattern*.
 Type `verrazzano-application-hello-helidon` in the **Index Pattern name**.
 Select the result from the list below and click **Next step** as shown.

       ![Index pattern](images/create-index.png)